hsuanchih/Scribbles/iOS-OSX/Combine.md

 # Combine

 A lot of the times we're interested in receiving updates about value and state changes over time.
 In the past we've relied on delegation, callbacks/closures, and notifications (NotificationCenter/Key-Value-Observation) to get it done.
-Today we're going to look at the publisher/subscriber approach through Combine.
+Today we're going to look at the publisher/subscriber mechanism through Combine.

+---
 ## Fundamental Building Blocks

 Let's first establish some terminology forming the fundamental building blocks of combine: